CERTAIN LIVES ARE WORTHLESS

 These safeguards ask for the opinions of many other persons.

-person dismisses a patient as having a
+Thus, if one person dismisses a patient as having a worthless life,

-other neutral observers might
+other neutral observers will probably not agree.

 And these other people asked to review any life-ending decisions